-Single sign-on (SSO) offers a secure way for you to access Chili Piper.
+Single sign-on (SSO) offers a secure way to access Chili Piper.
 This eliminates weak password use and reduces the need to remember passwords.
 If you or your company uses SSO, you may wonder how to get it to work with Chili Piper.

 In this article, we will walk through: